tl-its-umich-edu/caliper_vis_examples/README.md

 3. The js files manipulate this anonymzed array and serve the result to an NVD3 chart

 Note: need to run a web server to take care of cross origin requests.
+Note: after cloning do `bower install` to get dependencies

 A simple one is `python -m SimpleHTTPServer 8000`